VynceMontgomery/migrating-coffeescript-to-es6-javascript/post.md

 ## 2 Migrating CoffeeScript to ES6

-Here's some of the CoffeeScript I was to migrating.
 I got a lot of mileage from some class inheritance and heavy reliance on CoffeeScript fat arrows `=>`.
-Fat arrows in Coffee preserve `this` within the different functions of a class.
-I miss them SO MUCH!
+Fat arrows in Coffeescript and ES6 inherit their `this` from the outer context.

 <!--?prettify lang=coffeescript linenums=true?-->